MicrosoftDocs/cpp-docs/docs/windows/creating-a-menu.md

    > [!NOTE]
    > To create a single-item menu on the menu bar, set the **Popup** property to **False**.

-For information on adding resources to managed projects, see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.
-For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resource strings to properties, see [Creating Resource Files for Desktop Apps](/dotnet/framework/resources/creating-resource-files-for-desktop-apps).
-For information on globalization and localization of resources in managed apps, see [Globalizing and Localizing .NET Framework Applications](/dotnet/standard/globalization-localization/index).

 ## To insert a new menu between existing menus